 The Company accounts for business combinations under the acquisition method of accounting.
-Under the acquisition method, tangible and intangible identifiable assets acquired, liabilities assumed and any noncontrolling interests in the acquiree are recorded at fair value as of the acquisition.
-Transaction costs and costs to restructure the acquired company includes the results of operations of the acquired companies in the consolidated statements of income from the date of acquisition.
+Under the acquisition method, tangible and intangible identifiable assets acquired, liabilities assumed and any noncontrolling interests in the acquiree are recorded at fair value as of the acquisition date.
+The Company includes the results of operations of the acquired companies in the consolidated statements of income from the date of acquisition.
 Transaction costs and costs to restructure the acquired company are expensed as incurred.
 Goodwill is recognized as the excess of the acquisition price over the estimated fair value of the net assets acquired.
 If the fair value of the net assets acquired is greater than the acquisition price, a bargain purchase gain is recognized and recorded in noninterest income.